The Subject Specialist Network provides bursaries to fund research focusing on pre-1900 European paintings.

 This funding will enable a museum or gallery professional to work for a sustained period on a particular piece of research into some aspect of pre-1900 continental European paintings in their organisation’s collection.

-We advertise the bursary in the autumn every year, but we’re open to discussing potential research projects at any time.
+We are currently re-evaluating our advertising process for bursaries, but are open to discussing potential research projects at any time.
 For more information, please contact us by email email@example.com

 Previous projects funded by SSN research bursaries